-The Evolution Indoor Recessed camera allows for easy and fast installation to an indoor.
+The Evolution Indoor Recessed camera allows for easy and fast installation from below the ceiling line.
 The camera is an IP40-rated surface mount device and is suitable for internal use only.
 The Indoor Recessed camera is UL2043 certified for installation in an air handling space.